ruckusmattster/searchlight/README.md

 My target was to reach double digit ranges (in kilometres), but it feels okay for a first try; my second revision, which relies on different optics, is already in the works and should be much more intense.

+<h2>Reflections and plans for the future  </h2>

+This project went through a bunch of different phases.
+At first, I wanted to use an elliptical reflector UHP with a Fresnel lens using brand-new parts, but then I realized it’s way easier (and cheaper) to salvage from a second-hand projector.
+I also switched from a 12V lead-acid battery with an inverter to a Bluetti EB3A, and instead of the wooden box I built, I ended up using a briefcase for the final enclosure.

+Looking back, I regret spending so much on new parts.
+Testing everything together from a used projector is simpler and gives you immediate proof that the parts work.
+I also avoided 3D printing because I wanted this to qualify for the handmade category of the competition.
+Had i used the 3d printer, I would’ve stacked some of the PCBs and saved a lot of horizontal space, making the whole thing more compact.

+About six people asked me about commissioning lights, so I’ll work on making a V2 where I’ll focus on better workmanship (less glue more compact) and safety.
+I had a lot of analysis paralysis along the way (thanks and sorry to Luna and Dancho from the flashlight [Discord](https://discord.com/invite/yBnQ7mVa) for sticking with me).
+Even though it’s not on the same level as folks like Sma from TLF and CPF, I’m happy with its performance so far.
+I used mostly second-hand parts or scrap I scavenged from bins.
+If I’d had a bigger budget, I’d have replaced the entire panel around the bulb, potentially used two bulbs, and added a way to operate it remotely.

+One major problem is weight distribution.
+The auxiliary light should really be in the back, and the power cord shouldn’t come out the back-it means I can’t tailstand the thing.
+After the competition, I plan to 3D print a hinged mechanism so it can tail stand.

+On the plus side, I love how it looks.
+The warm underglow aesthetic is cold, and speaker gives it a bit of whimsy.
+The user interface is also straightforward enough that most people can safely use the light, which was a big priority for me.